-Some states have been identified as community property states: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
+Some states and or territories have been identified as community property states or territories: Arizona, California, Guam, Idaho, Louisiana, Nevada, New Mexico, Puerto Rico, Texas, Washington, and Wisconsin.
 Individual jurisdictions regarding community property regulations may change and the list above is not all inclusive.
 Therefore, it is the lender's responsibility to ensure compliance with these requirements.

-DEED IN LIEU (DIL)
+DEED-IN-LIEU (DIL)